bgrand-ch/nativescript-getters/README.md

 #### Minimum versions

-> In Command prompt / Terminal navigate to your application root folder, run the command `npm install <package-name>@latest --save` to update a package by its name.
+> In Command prompt / Terminal navigate to your application root folder and run the command `npm install <package-name>@latest --save` to update a package by its name.

 * `tns-core-modules` 6.1.2 or higher

-> In Command prompt / Terminal navigate to your application root folder, run the command `tns platform update <platform-name>@latest` to update a platform by its name.
+> In Command prompt / Terminal navigate to your application root folder and run the command `tns platform update <platform-name>@latest` to update a platform by its name.

 * `android-runtime` 6.1.2 or higher
 * `ios-runtime` 6.1.1 or higher

 ### Installation

-In Command prompt / Terminal navigate to your application root folder, run one of the following commands to install the plugin.
+In Command prompt / Terminal navigate to your application root folder and run one of the following commands to install the plugin.
 More information on https://docs.nativescript.org/core-concepts/plugins.

 ```shell
 tns plugin add nativescript-getters